 • Plan projects effectively

-SAS is taken as an actual scheduled class, meeting during the academic day three times a week as part of their normal schedule.
-Each seventy-five minute class includes a lesson of approximately twenty-five minutes in which strategies and study skills, such as note taking, textbook reading, test preparation, computer literacy, and problem solving, are taught.
-Approximately fifty minutes of each class is reserved for students to work on their assignments in the various content areas.
-Because these classes never exceed a 4-to-1 student/teacher ratio, our learning specialists are able to address individual needs and to create a safe learning environment in which students are able to practice new skills and strategies without undue pressure.
+SAS is taken as a scheduled class which meets during the academic day, three times a week as part of a student’s normal schedule.
+Each class includes group discussion of study strategies and skills, such as note taking, textbook reading, test preparation, computer literacy, and problem solving, with ample time reserved for students to work on their individual class assignments.
+With a student-teacher ratio never greater than 4:1, SAS learning specialists are able to address individual student needs in a personal and friendly setting.

 SAS’ primary objective is for students to develop into skilled, confident learners who can independently advocate for themselves as they successfully complete high school and move on to college.